 Seeing, feeling and connecting spiritually.

-I believe he could feel my complete admiration.
+I am sure he knew my complete admiration.

-When looking at these beings we see creation's perfection.
-Behind those eyes is a raw living spirit.
+When I look at these beings I see creation's perfection.
+Behind their eyes is a raw living spirit.

 Yet they are endangered.

-When humanity begins to protect Nature rather than destroy it,
+When humanity begins to protect Earth & Nature,

-All life on Earth will thrive and human beings will rapidly evolve.
+All life here will thrive and humanity will evolve.